zd3nik/SubSim/README.md

 Nuclear detonations have a blast radius of 2.
 Any objects within a blast radius of 1 from a nuclear detonation suffer the same damage as a direct hit from a torpedo or mine.
 Any objects within a blast radius of 2 from a nuclear detonation suffer the same damage as an indirect hit from a torpedo or mine.

-The default amount damage a nuclear reactor can take is 9 points.
+The default amount of damage a nuclear reactor can take is 9 points.
 This can be customized in the game configuration.

 Execution Sequence
 ------------------